seattleflu/documentation/Macbook-setup.md

 ```

 To determine which cache file to use with which `id3c etl redcap-det` project argument, refer to the [backoffice crontab file](https://github.com/seattleflu/backoffice/blob/master/crontabs/id3c-production).

+## Create public and private ssh keys

+These keys will be used to access private Github repos and ssh to the backoffice server.

+Follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) to generate your keys and update your Github account with your public key.
+Your will also need to be added to the backoffice server so that you can use connect via ssh.